 I was awakened about 10 o'clock that same night to my parents shaking me.
 I was so out of it and had no clue what was going on.
-My mother wasn't quite sure either, all she knew was it wasn't good.
+My mother wasn't quite sure either; all she knew was it wasn't good.
 So I was rushed to the ER and treated immediately.
 Doctors and nurses swarmed around me like little bumble bees busy at work.
 An x-ray and CT scan later, I was back in my room with my parents and a doctor.
 After a few seconds of silence, the ice was broken with the word seizure.
-I was ok at the time, but obviously, the doctor wasn't; he insisted I be taken to a larger children's hospital in the area for further testing.
-All I remember from the trip up to the new hospital was the paramedic asking my mom for directions (he's the paramedic, you would think he would know where to go).
-After spending two days hospitalized, an EEG, and 2 MRI's later, my team of doctors were able to create a diagnosis.
+I thought I was ok at the time, but obviously, the doctor didn’t.
+He insisted I be taken to a larger children's hospital in the area for further testing.
+All I remember from the trip up to the new hospital was the paramedic asking my mom for directions.
+(He's the paramedic, you would think he would know where to go!)
+After spending two days hospitalized, and an EEG and 2 MRI's later, my team of doctors were able to create a diagnosis.
 I have a cyst on the right frontal lobe of my brain that interferes with brain activity.
-Its 4-5cm in diameter and not growing, so it's not too concerning.
+Its 4-5 cm in diameter and not growing, so it's not too concerning.
 I was completely recovered from the episode, so they discharged me.

 Fast forward to January of 2015.

-I was a little over one year seizure free when my biggest fear (having a seizure at school) occurred.
+I was a little over one-year seizure free when my biggest fear (having a seizure at school) occurred.
 The last thing I wanted was for all of my friends, peers, and teachers to witness my convulsions and spasms.
-On January 27th I had my second grand mal seizure.
+On January 27, I had my second grand mal seizure.
 I made it through my whole day until 8th period, when I seized.
-One minute I was taking notes and next thing I knew I was in the school clinic with my mom and school nurse hovering over me.
-For a while, I felt as if no words could come out of my mouth, but later discovered it was just my body reacting to the trauma I experienced.
+One minute, I was taking notes, and next thing I knew I was in the school clinic with my mom and school nurse hovering over me.
+For a while, I felt as if no words could come out of my mouth but later discovered it was just my body reacting to the trauma I experienced.

-At this time I was on no seizure medications because I had only had one epileptic episode.
-A week later my neurologist (who is the absolute best!) decided to do a 24-hour EEG with video monitoring.
+At this time, I was not on seizure medications because I’d only had one epileptic episode.
+A week later, my neurologist (who is the absolute best!) decided to do a 24-hour EEG with video monitoring.
 According to the test, I still had tons of epileptic activity.
 At this time my doctor decided it would be smart to medicate and keep my seizures under control.
 I now take Levetiracetm (Keppra) twice a day.

 Fast forward to 2016.

 If you're still reading, thank you for reading my journey and battles.
 Epilepsy does NOT define you, it is simply a part of who you are as a person.
-I have my ups and downs, but come out stronger than ever before.
-Yes, people who look at you differently knowing you don't fit the status quo, but don't let it bother you.
+I have my ups and downs, but I come out stronger than ever before.
+Yes, people look at you differently knowing you don't fit the status quo, but don't let it bother you.
 I believe epilepsy needs a CURE and hope one day there is one.
-Lastly I would like to thank my family and all of my friends for standing by me throughout everything; you made every challenge 10x easier to face.
+Lastly, I would like to thank my family and all of my friends for standing by me throughout everything; you made every challenge 10 time easier to face.